mcp-security-scanner

 mcp-watch

-A comprehensive security scanner for Model Context Protocol (MCP) servers that detects various vulnerabilities in MCP implementations.
+A comprehensive security scanner for Model Context Protocol (MCP) servers, detecting various vulnerabilities in their implementations.

 mcp-server-fuzzer